 However, being able to provide what its customers want in terms of entertainment is only one aspect that made Netflix a household name.
 Another important reason, which is oftentimes overlooked, is its reasonable pricing.

-For a long while, since Netflix introduced its service offering in the Philippines, avid consumers have three options for a subscription to get a quick fix to their entertainment itch—Basic, Standard, and Premium.
+For a long while, since Netflix introduced its service offering in the Philippines, avid consumers have three options for a subscription to get a quick fix to their entertainment itch—Mobile, Basic, Standard, and Premium.
 But with the recent addition of the mobile-only plan, these selections have become 4-tiered, instead of three.

 Comparison of Netflix Plans in the Philippines